IS-BODAND/nhstatistics-core/doc/src/use/scaladoc.md

 it from source though).
 If you come from Java a ScalaDoc is like a JavaDoc, but it looks better in the browser and likes to break more.
 A lot more.
 All of the public classes and methods are documented in the ScalaDoc, so read away.
 However, if you wish to have a bit of a tutorial-like thingy, the followings demonstrate the basic use of the library.

+Before going further shall we all pay our respects to the Scala syntax-highlighting in this document.